Jetski5822/ACMEMedicalTheme/README.md

 10. Footer all configurable from the Theme Settings admin
 11. Uses LESS

+## To Use ##

+First Clone:
+git clone https://github.com/Jetski5822/ACMEMedicalTheme.git ACME.Theme.Medical

+*Note: make sure the folder the theme is in is called ACME.Theme.Medical*

+Second, Enable!

 ## RTL ##

 This theme will inject a RTL CSS style sheet fi yo uare viewing the site as RTL based on the sitearea.